LordArrin/rss-bridge/README.md

 ## Docker Images

 Multi-architecture Docker images are built weekly and published to GitHub Container Registry.
-Each build includes the latest security patches from Alpine, OpenSSL 4.0.2, hardened Freenginx, curl-impersonate (with BoringSSL for TLS fingerprint impersonation), and Mimalloc memory allocator.
+Each build includes the latest security patches from Alpine, OpenSSL, hardened Freenginx, curl-impersonate (with BoringSSL for TLS fingerprint impersonation), and Mimalloc memory allocator.

 ### Available Tags